Contact Lens Types: An Introduction

 It goes without saying that people interested in monthly contact lenses must have immaculate contact lens hygiene.
 A few essential techniques all monthly wearers need to master include:

-- Never exposing contacts to tap water.
+- Never exposing contact lenses to tap water.

 - Taking lenses out before bedtime.

-- Washing lenses in doctor-approved solution.
+- Washing lenses in approved contact lens solution.

 - Submerging contacts in contact solution overnight in a clean contact lens case.